Landstar (LSTR)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Regrettably, Landstar’s sales grew at a tepid 4.5% compounded annual growth rate over the last five years.
-This fell short of our benchmark for the industrials sector and is a tough starting point for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Unfortunately, Landstar’s 2.8% annualized revenue growth over the last five years was sluggish.
+This was below our standards and is a tough starting point for our analysis.

-We can dig further into the company’s revenue dynamics by analyzing its most important segments, Van Equipment and Platform Equipment, which are 48.4% and 32% of revenue.
-Over the last two years, Landstar’s Van Equipment revenue (full truckload van transportation) averaged 10.5% year-on-year declines while its Platform Equipment revenue (full truckload trailer transportation) averaged 2.4% declines.
+We can dig further into the company’s revenue dynamics by analyzing its most important segments, Van Equipment and Platform Equipment, which are 47.6% and 34.1% of revenue.
+Over the last two years, Landstar’s Van Equipment revenue (full truckload van transportation) averaged 7.6% year-on-year declines.
+On the other hand, its Platform Equipment revenue (full truckload trailer transportation) averaged 1.4% growth.

-This quarter, Landstar reported a rather uninspiring 1% year-on-year revenue decline to $1.21 billion of revenue, in line with Wall Street’s estimates.
+This quarter, Landstar missed Wall Street’s estimates and reported a rather uninspiring 3.2% year-on-year revenue decline, generating $1.17 billion of revenue.

-Looking ahead, sell-side analysts expect revenue to grow 5.1% over the next 12 months.
-While this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 6.8% over the next 12 months.
+While this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 Landstar has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 19.9% gross margin over the last five years.
-Said differently, Landstar had to pay a chunky $80.09 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 19.8% gross margin over the last five years.
+That means Landstar paid its suppliers a lot of money ($80.21 for every $100 in revenue) to run its business.

-Landstar’s gross profit margin came in at 9.2% this quarter, down 10.8 percentage points year on year.
+Landstar produced a 7.3% gross profit margin in Q4, down 12.3 percentage points year on year.
 Landstar’s full-year margin has also been trending down over the past 12 months, decreasing by 3.6 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin